Five Iron Frenzy: All the Hype That Money Can Buy and Five Iron Frenzy 2: Electric Boogaloo (2000–2001)

-By 2001, Five Iron were playing upwards of 250 shows a year.
+By 2001, Five Iron Frenzy were playing upwards of 250 shows a year.
 Several members, some of whom had just recently married, began to feel burnt out by the band's full-time touring commitments.
 This burnout was exacerbated by several personal tragedies, including the deaths of Leanor Ortega's brother in October 2000 and Andrew Verdecchio's father in August 2001, over which both Ortega and Verdecchio spent time questioning their religious faith.
-Nevertheless, Five Iron was scheduled to headline the 49-date "Electric Youth Tour" in late 2001, supported by Christian artists Relient K, John Reuben and Ace Troubleshooter.
+Nevertheless, Five Iron Frenzy was scheduled to headline the 49-date "Electric Youth Tour" in late 2001, supported by Christian artists Relient K, John Reuben and Ace Troubleshooter.
 Three days before the tour was set to begin in Fishkill, New York, the September 11 terrorist attacks were carried out in nearby Manhattan.
 Although the band initially questioned whether it was appropriate to tour in wake of the events, they chose to proceed with the tour as planned, a decision which was warmly received by audiences, whose numbers averaged around 1,200 a night.
-As on previous tours, Five Iron again asked fans to bring clean socks for donation to local shelters, though on this occasion also used said socks for audience participation games involving sock puppets, as the band felt a need to bring people together under light-hearted circumstances.
+As on previous tours, Five Iron Frenzy again asked fans to bring clean socks for donation to local shelters, though on this occasion also used said socks for audience participation games involving sock puppets, as the band felt a need to bring people together under light-hearted circumstances.

-Five Iron's fourth album, Five Iron Frenzy 2: Electric Boogaloo, was released in November 2001 and marked a drastic stylistic shift from the band's previous albums.
+Five Iron Frenzy's fourth album, Five Iron Frenzy 2: Electric Boogaloo, was released in November 2001 and marked a drastic stylistic shift from the band's previous albums.
 Though the group retained their prominent horn section, Electric Boogaloo featured none of the ska influences which dominated the band's first three albums, instead focusing exclusively on alternative rock and pop punk.
 Bassist Keith Hoerig described the album as simply "a rock record with horns", likening the band's use of brass to that of such horn-driven rock bands as Chicago.
-Electric Boogaloo also marked the end of Five Iron's record contract with 5 Minute Walk; though the band again considered the possibility of signing to a major label — according to Micah Ortega, an A&R executive from Atlantic Records visited Five Iron during the recording of Electric Boogaloo — they ultimately chose to remain with 5 Minute Walk, citing the label's commitment to ministry.
-At the time of Electric Boogaloo's release, Five Iron's collective discography had sold over 500,000 units worldwide.
+Electric Boogaloo also marked the end of Five Iron Frenzy's record contract with 5 Minute Walk; though the band again considered the possibility of signing to a major label — according to Micah Ortega, an A&R executive from Atlantic Records visited Five Iron Frenzy during the recording of Electric Boogaloo — they ultimately chose to remain with 5 Minute Walk, citing the label's commitment to ministry.
+At the time of Electric Boogaloo's release, Five Iron Frenzy's collective discography had sold over 500,000 units worldwide.
 However, the album proved to be a minor disappointment, debuting at number 19 on the Contemporary Christian charts and failing to chart at all on the Billboard 200, their first album to not do so since their debut.